Moodle accessibility statement

 Audio-only content, such as podcasts, do not currently require captioning but a transcript of the content should be provided alongside the link to the audio.

 Some recorded content may not have captions by default.
-All video recording applications used at Lancaster have the ability to produce auto-captions, the accuracy of which is generally good but can be affected by numerous factors.
+All video recording applications used at Lancaster have the ability to produce auto-captions, the accuracy of which is generally good (i.e. > 90%) but can be affected by numerous factors.
 As with any automated speech recognition system, there may be some errors in the speech to text conversion process.
 Automatically generated captions are briefly checked for major inaccuracies and in most cases, any errors will be minor and won’t affect the overall learning for those who use closed captions.
 Fully accurate captions will be provided to any students who have disclosed an appropriate disability or impairment.

 Content that’s not within the scope of the accessibility regulations

 This section covers issues that we do not need to fix right now.
-The law calls these exemptions.
+The law calls these “exemptions”.

 PDFs and documents

 Some PDFs that are not essential to providing our services were published before 23rd September 2018.
-We provide a facility within Moodle whereby resources can be downloaded in a range of alternative formats via Blackboard Ally.
+We provide a facility within Moodle whereby resources can be downloaded in a range of alternative formats via Ally.

 Preparation of this accessibility statement

-This statement was prepared on 13 September 2022.
-It was last reviewed on 13 September 2022.
+This statement was prepared on 11 September 2024.
+It was last reviewed on 11 September 2024.